 The Board has reviewed the independence of each Director and of the Board as a whole.
 Directors withdrew from discussions concerning their individual status.
-Mr Thomas is also the Chairman of the Investment Committee of the Investment Manager and is therefore not considered to be independent.
 No Directors of the Company are directors of another company managed by the Investment Manager.
-The Board believes that each Director, with the exception of Mr Thomas, has demonstrated that he is independent in character and judgement and independent of the Investment Manager and therefore, that Mr Moore and Mr Wood are each considered independent.
+The Board believes that each Director has demonstrated that he is independent in character and judgement and independent of the Investment Manager and therefore, that David Pinckney, David Williams and Jo Dixon are each considered independent.
 The Board is of the view that length of service will not necessarily compromise the independence or effectiveness of Directors where continuity and experience can be of significant benefit to the Company and its shareholders.
-However, in accordance with the AIC Code any Director who has served for more than nine years will stand for re-election annually therefore resolutions to re-elect all three Directors are included in the Notice of Annual General Meeting.
+However, in accordance with the AIC Code any Director who has served for more than nine years will stand for re-election annually therefore a resolution to re-elect David Pinckney is included in the Notice of AGM.